dhil/pthandlers/README.md

 thread-stacks, we can simulate delimited control.
 For all intents and purposes we can treat thread and stack as synonyms as the simulation do not take advantage of the concurrency or parallel aspects of (p)threads.
+In fact the control flow of any encoded program is intended to be sequential and entirely deterministic.
 As depicted in Figure 1 below, to run a computation `f` under some delimiter `del` the idea is to install the delimiter on top of the current thread/stack, `s1`, and subsequently spawn a new thread/stack, `s2`, to execute the computation.
 Conceptually, in terms of single-threaded programs, the stack pointer (`sp`) moves to the top of the new stack `s2`.

 ```
   s1         s2